如果你請想讀漢語版本按這裡: 我是誰?(中文, Chinese)

 Navjot Singh pictured in Madeira: Photo Copyright Terry Marsh

-It was in London that I started to gain an intense interest in aviation and travelling, and, to some extent, my real adventures of experiencing culture shock began.
-I grew up as a 'Third cultured kid', and because of that I feel very international, even more so than I feel traditionally English.
-Having been a keen aviation enthusiast since a very young age, and a world traveler, I have grown accustomed to being an expat.
+London, my hometown, is where I started to gain an intense interest in aviation and travelling, and, to some extent, my real adventures of experiencing culture shock began.
+I grew up as a 'third cultured kid', and because of that I feel very international, even though I have a British upbringing.
+Having been a keen aviation enthusiast since a very young age, and a world traveller, I have grown accustomed to being an expat.
 Every kid has a dream job they aspire to achieve, and mine was to fly planes.
 Due to certain pressures in life I had to give up the ambition of flying aircraft- although I have full knowledge of the aviation industry and aircraft in general.
-Even to this day I strongly affiliate myself to aviation by travelling, and photography.
+As they say in Latin, 'age quod agis!'

 Rather than applying for graduate jobs in the UK, I fled to the fascination of applying directly to multi-nationals in the Far-East, namely Hong Kong as a starting point.
-There I taught myself spoken Mandarin Chinese (learning Cantonese seemed meaningless), and gained experience in travelling and photography while juggling a corporate job at the same time.
+There I taught myself spoken Mandarin Chinese (learning Cantonese seemed meaningless), a language in which I am fluent in now.
 Since that time, a serious thought has occurred to me that travelling is not just some random hobby of mine, but it is, rather weirdly, part of my DNA and my inner self - almost to the extent that my existence to stay in any country for a long time would be highly questionable by the travel gods.

-I lived and worked in all of the major Chinese cities (Beijing, Guangzhou, Shanghai and Shenzhen) for over five years before I repatriated back to London.
+I lived and worked in all of the major Chinese cities (Beijing, Guangzhou, Shanghai and Shenzhen) for over six years before I repatriated back to London in 2007.
 Since then I have lived in Switzerland for some considerable time, as well as travelling and writing about my experiences.
-From 2009 to 2012, I lived in China for another long stint as an expat (Suzhou, Guangzhou and Shanghai).
-I shared some stories here.
+From 2009 till now I have been living in China for another long stint as an expat (Suzhou, Shenzhen, Hangzhou, Guangzhou, and Shanghai), and freelancing.
+I share my stories and thoughts here.
+Effectively, I'm a British capitalist, who is a champion of globalisation, and have over 20 years global experience working as a writer, strategic content manager and a journalist.
+I don’t interact in politics, and my religion is a combined mishmash of writing, aviation and travelling.

-I am a professional journalist, and the published author of two niche travel guides to China.
+More importantly, I'm a journalist, a content manager and also the published author of two niche travel guides to China.
 The first one is Newcomer’s Handbook to China: Including Beijing Guangzhou, Shanghai and Shenzhen (First Books, 2008, 2012); and the second book is China: Business Travelers Handbook (Stacey International, 2009).
 Recently I have taken a serious zeal towards Photography, specifically aimed at aviation, people, and culture.

 - Navjot Singh

-It was in London that I started to gain an intense interest in aviation and travelling, and, to some extent, my real adventures of experiencing culture shock began.
-I grew up as a 'Third cultured kid', and because of that I feel very international, even more so than I feel traditionally English.
-Having been a keen aviation enthusiast since a very young age, and a world traveler, I have grown accustomed to being an expat.
+London, my hometown, is where I started to gain an intense interest in aviation and travelling, and, to some extent, my real adventures of experiencing culture shock began.
+I grew up as a 'third cultured kid', and because of that I feel very international, even though I have a British upbringing.
+Having been a keen aviation enthusiast since a very young age, and a world traveller, I have grown accustomed to being an expat.
 Every kid has a dream job they aspire to achieve, and mine was to fly planes.
 Due to certain pressures in life I had to give up the ambition of flying aircraft- although I have full knowledge of the aviation industry and aircraft in general.
-Even to this day I strongly affiliate myself to aviation by travelling, and photography.
+As they say in Latin, 'age quod agis!'

 Rather than applying for graduate jobs in the UK, I fled to the fascination of applying directly to multi-nationals in the Far-East, namely Hong Kong as a starting point.
-There I taught myself spoken Mandarin Chinese (learning Cantonese seemed meaningless), and gained experience in travelling and photography while juggling a corporate job at the same time.
+There I taught myself spoken Mandarin Chinese (learning Cantonese seemed meaningless), a language in which I am fluent in now.
 Since that time, a serious thought has occurred to me that travelling is not just some random hobby of mine, but it is, rather weirdly, part of my DNA and my inner self - almost to the extent that my existence to stay in any country for a long time would be highly questionable by the travel gods.

-I lived and worked in all of the major Chinese cities (Beijing, Guangzhou, Shanghai and Shenzhen) for over five years before I repatriated back to London.
+I lived and worked in all of the major Chinese cities (Beijing, Guangzhou, Shanghai and Shenzhen) for over six years before I repatriated back to London in 2007.
 Since then I have lived in Switzerland for some considerable time, as well as travelling and writing about my experiences.
-From 2009 to 2012, I lived in China for another long stint as an expat (Suzhou, Guangzhou and Shanghai).
-I shared some stories here.
+From 2009 till now I have been living in China for another long stint as an expat (Suzhou, Shenzhen, Hangzhou, Guangzhou, and Shanghai), and freelancing.
+I share my stories and thoughts here.
+Effectively, I'm a British capitalist, who is a champion of globalisation, and have over 20 years global experience working as a writer, strategic content manager and a journalist.
+I don’t interact in politics, and my religion is a combined mishmash of writing, aviation and travelling.

-I am a professional journalist, and the published author of two niche travel guides to China.
+More importantly, I'm a journalist, a content manager and also the published author of two niche travel guides to China.
 The first one is Newcomer’s Handbook to China: Including Beijing Guangzhou, Shanghai and Shenzhen (First Books, 2008, 2012); and the second book is China: Business Travelers Handbook (Stacey International, 2009).
 Recently I have taken a serious zeal towards Photography, specifically aimed at aviation, people, and culture.

 - Navjot Singh